lucasprimo375/Learning-Docker/README.md

 docker images
 ```

-## To execute bash inside the container
+## To simulate a terminal inside the container and keep STDIN open

 ```bash
 docker run -it <container-name>